mediadepot/docs/NEW_DRIVE.md

 ## Mount the disk on startup
 - Identify the hard drive to mount and copy the UUID from the output that corresponds to the hard drive (i.e. sdb)
   - `ls -l /dev/disk/by-uuid/`
-- Add the following to the end of /etc/fstab, replacing the UUID as captured in the previous step
+- Add the UUID to the /etc/fstab, replacing the UUID as captured in the previous step
   - `nano /etc/fstab`
+- If this is a new disk, make sure you also add it's mount location to the MergerFS line.
 ```
 #
 # /etc/fstab